Jaywise01/alx-system_engineering-devops/0x00-shell_basics/README.md

-script 11-lists contains a command that list files starting with the current  working directory,parent directory and in the directory boote  in a long format
+script 12-file_type contains a command that print the type of the file named iamafilet